Malazgirt Plain

-The Malazgirt Plain (Malazgirt Ovası),(Deşta Milazgirê), is located in the northern of the city center of Malazgirt.
-The eastern border of the Malazgirt Plain is formed by the Cemalverdi Mountains located on the border of Patnos district of Ağrı.
+The Malazgirt Plain (Malazgirt Ovası, Deşta Milazgirê), is located in the northern part of the city center of Malazgirt, Turkey.
+The eastern border of the Malazgirt Plain is formed by the Cemalverdi Mountains located on the border of the Patnos district of Ağrı.

 Geology and geomorphology

-The area of the plain is 450 km^{2}.
-Murat River passes through the north of the plain.
+The area of the plain is 450 km2.
+The Murat River passes through the north of the plain.
 The main streams located in Bulanık-Malazgirt Plain are Kocasu Stream, Körsü Stream, Şekerbulak Stream, Bağdişan Stream and Kesik Stream.